jostien/rpi-rgb-led-matrix-examples/README.md

 If you are able to reproduce the examples there, copy the source from this repository into the main directory of rpi-rgb-led-matrix.

-For wiring the led-matrix see 32x32_matrix_wiring.png.
+For wiring the LED-matrix see 32x32_matrix_wiring.png.

 For building use `./my_make.sh <file>`, without the file ending, e.g. `./my_make.sh mandelbrot`.
 Run it via `sudo ./mandelbrot`.